In our previous post Vietnam : From North to South, you probably have an idea of what you are going to find once you’ve get there.

 Overall, the country is quite safe.
 But, that doesn’t mean that you can tahe for granted and just let your guard down.
 Especially in touristy areas where the are more opportunities for bad people to do their thing…

 We didn’t have any bad experience during our stay in Vietnam.
-We followed our rule of thumb, limit or never stay out after nightfall and if we really want to go out, stick to public-open areas, no back-lanes, etc.
+We followed our rule-of-thumb, limit or never stay out after nightfall and if we really want to go out, stick to public-open areas, no back-lanes, side-lanes, oh-this-is-a-shortcut-from-google-maps, etc.

 In Vietnam the traffic is horrible.
 The Vietnamese people usually travel by motorcycle/mopeds/scooters everywhere and there are thousands of them wherever you go.